li-hongji-hzby/-/README.md

   2. store the realtime page data summary to redis

 ### Front
   1. change the realtime page's summary API

+# 2020-7-7

+### Service
+  1.make the comments in the code specifications

+### Front
+  1.fix the icon , horizontal and vertical font colors in the history page